-In this video tutorial I show my very detailed exposure blending workflow.
-I explain all the techniques I use when blending exposures to gain more dynamic range, the blending I do for moving objects like branches and leaves, how I combine it with focus stacking and also how I blend images with the sun in the frame.
+In this video tutorial I show my very detailed exposure blending workflow for landscape photos.
+I explain all the techniques I use when blending exposures to gain more dynamic range (so called DRI), the blending I do for moving objects like branches and leaves, how I combine it with focus stacking and also how I blend images with the sun in the frame.

 The tutorial consists of five videos.
-In Preparation I show how I prepare the raw photos for blending in Adobe Lightroom.
-Next is the basic exposure blending and stacking video, where I do a very detailed exposure blending of one of my New Zealand images.
+In Preparation I show how I prepare the raw photos for digital blending in Adobe Lightroom.
+Next is the basic exposure blending and stacking video, where I do a very detailed exposure blending of one of my landscape photos in Photoshop.
 Here I also show how I combine exposure blending for dynamic range with focus stacking.

 Mind that the exposure blending is just the first - yet most important - step in my post processing.
-It is usually followed by applying some dreamy photo techniques and then my normal processing workflow.
+It is usually followed by applying some dreamy photo techniques and then my normal processing workflow in Photoshop.
 The little previews in the first photo above are the result of exposure blending, dreamy photo techniques and my contrast and color work in combination.